-In January 2013, the Israeli Antitrust Authority approved the merger between Bitan Wines Ltd. and the Zim Direct Marketing Ltd. chain of discount supermarkets.
-The merged chain will have 62 outlets throughout Israel.
+In January 2013, Bitan Wines Ltd. and the Zim Direct Marketing Ltd. chain of discount supermarkets merged, following which the merged chain had 62 outlets throughout Israel.
 This merger, and possible similar mergers in the future, could adversely affect our competitive position.

-In November 2005, the Commissioner of the Israeli Antitrust Authority approved certain arrangements between the Fourth Chain Company Ltd. ("the Fourth Chain") and certain smaller supermarket chains.
-This approval was granted subject to certain conditions for an initial period of two years and has since been extended until June 10, 2015.
-The Fourth Chain combines a number of smaller supermarket chains (the "Members") which operate on a local geographic level and its purpose is to develop a private label and to jointly negotiate with suppliers.
+Based on an approval from the Commissioner of the Israeli Antitrust Authority, the Fourth Chain Company Ltd. ("the Fourth Chain") entered into certain arrangements with certain smaller supermarket chains.
+This approval was granted subject to certain conditions and has since been extended until June 10, 2015.
+The Fourth Chain combines a number of other supermarket chains (the "Members") which operate in locations throughout Israel and its purpose is to develop a private label and to jointly negotiate with suppliers.
 Pursuant to the approved extended arrangement, the Fourth Chain is permitted to negotiate with suppliers regarding the private label brand.
-The aforesaid arrangement, and possible similar combinations of other smaller supermarket chains, may generate some of the efficiencies of a major nationally-spread chain and therefore enable them to compete more efficiently with the major chains.
+The aforesaid arrangement, and possible similar combinations of other supermarket chains, may generate some of the efficiencies of a major nationally-spread chain and therefore enable them to compete more efficiently with the major chains.